ZealShah1996/To_Do_List/readme.md

 npm test(optional for testing apis is working or not)

 ----->Steps to run front end:
-Please run mongod server first. mongod
+Please run mongo server first by running below command. mongod

 Execute Following command in new terminal npm run start_frontEnd